pwlgrzs/Mikrotik-Blacklist/README.md

 Check out more detailed instructions [here](https://pawelgrzes.pl/blog/mikrotik-blacklist).

 You can also import install.rsc file, it will do all of above for you.
 Upload to MT and `run /import file-name=install.rsc` in terminal.
+You still need to manually add firewall rule.
 ## TODO
  - Add more sources.